dgaydukov/cert-aws/files/sa.md

 * Get number of cores `nproc` - total number of cores, `lscpu` - total info about cpu cores
 * Imitate processor load `stress --cpu 8 --timeout 30` - load 8 cores for 30 sec

+###### Redirect 301 vs 302
+There are 2 main codes of redirects (HTTP method can also change)
+* 301 (permanent) - resource was moved permanently and browser should no longer request old url
+* 302 (temporary) - resource was temporary moved to new url, so browser should continue request old url

+Redirects without changing http method.
+They basically the same as 301/302 only difference is that here HTTP method (GET/POST/PUT..) can't change
+* 307 (temporary)
+* 308 (permanent)